-Veterans Day 2018 is quickly approaching, and we want to make sure our veterans feel the love and support.
-Be sure to take the time to acknowledge our veterans on Sunday, November 11, 2018, and the observed Federal Holiday on Monday, November 12, 2018.
-Below are 11 ways show our veterans appreciation for their service and sacrifices:
+Veterans Day 2019 is quickly approaching, and we want to make sure our veterans feel the love and support.
+Be sure to take the time to acknowledge our veterans on Monday, November 11!
+Below are 11 ways show our veterans the appreciation they deserve for their service and sacrifices:

 - Thank Them